bdancost/bdancost/README.md

 **Current Learning Focus**
 I’m actively expanding my skills in:
-- **Python Automation**: Writing scripts for data automation and efficiency
 - **Advanced Front-End**: Deepening my expertise in JavaScript, React, and TypeScript to create more dynamic and responsive user experiences